jangeliquem/frontend_nanodegree/README.md

 * Moved scrollTop variable outside its for loop as all elements of the array uses the same value.
 * Changed to the faster document.getElementsByClassName() Web API call instead of document.querySelectorAll()
 * Created a local variable to save document.getElementsByClassName('randomPizzaContainer') outside the loop (e.g. var randomPizzaContainer'), so the DOM is not explicitly touched in every iteration!
-* Changed querySelector to getElementById to be faster
+* Changed querySelector at line 571 to getElementById to be faster, then
-* Moved the DOM call outside the for statement and save it into a local variable but kept .appendChild(elem) inside loop;
+* Moved the DOM call outside the for statement and save it into a local variable but kept .appendChild(elem) inside loop.

 ## Optimizations to pizza.html:
 * restored styles.css name to just style.css (singular s).